 To provide a simple example: if our ancestors heard the roar of a lion behind them because this sound is associated (from experience) in the limbic system with danger, they would react with fear and run away.
 This function of the limbic system has survival value, which is why modern-day humans have inherited it.

 – the hippocampus

 How Can The Experience Of Childhood Trauma Cause The Limbic System To Become Dysfunctional?

-If as children, our limbic system was repeatedly activated by threatening and frightening experiences then its development may have been disrupted.
+If as children, our limbic system was repeatedly activated by threatening and frightening experiences, then its development may have been disrupted.
 This may mean that it becomes HYPERSENSITIVE to perceived threat AND OVER- REACTIVE to a perceived threat and make it very difficult to exercise emotional control even when under what others may consider to be minor emotional stress.

-However, because of a quality of the brain known as neuroplasticity, this disrupted part of the brain can begin to heal itself through factors including the avoidance of excessive stress, strong and reliable emotional support, self-compassion, a safe and stable environment, and, research has shown, the practice of mindfulness meditation.
+However, because of the quality of the brain known as neuroplasticity, this disrupted part of the brain can begin to heal itself through various means so that we become more able to regulate our emotions including:

 David Hosier BSc Hons; MSc; PGDE(FAHE).

 Holder of MSc and post graduate teaching diploma in psychology.
 Highly experienced in education.
 Founder of childhoodtraumarecovery.com.
 Survivor of severe childhood trauma.